 Why do I say Humanism is America's hidden religion?

 1) Because several of the Founding Father's were Masons and the laws of this country were founded on Masonry not Christianity.
 Masonry, Humanism and the New Age all have the same goal: to lift up man, not God.
 Please see my page on Freemasonry (aka Masonry) to learn more where you'll see the quote from George Washington, a firm believer in Masonry, that states Christianity is not the foundation of America.
+Also please see the video posted below called The Hidden Faith of Our Founding Fathers.
 You'll also see how Masonry reduces Jesus Christ down to a mere moral leader rather than God in the flesh.
-Below you'll see more on this point of Masonry's Humanism in America.

 2) Because Humanism has been taught to generations of Americans through the public school systems.
 It has been almost a hundred years since John Dewey's educational system took over the public schools.
 John Dewey was one of the foremost signers of the Humanist Manifesto in 1993. (you can see more facts about Dewey's educational system from a humanist website http://secular-humanism.com/) So if Dewey's educational system has been taught since 1993 that means millions upon millions of Americans have been indoctrinated with Humanism.
 And Patriotism just binds Americans stronger and deeper into Humanism. (please see page Lies We Are Told for more information on the dangers of Patriotism.)